-An appointment reserved for a registered undergraduate or graduate student of the University of California.
+An casual/restricted appointment is an appointment which is reserved for a regular registered undergraduate or graduate student of the University of California.
 Casual/restricted appointments assist students in gaining work experience and financial support while pursuing their educational objectives.
-The number of working hours must take into consideration the student's educational workload.
+The number of working hours must take into consideration the student's educationalacademic workload.

+Such an appointment retains the designation casual/restricted regardless of the percent of full time or the duration of the appointment.
 A casual/restricted appointee may be released at any time at the discretion of the University; however, the appointee must be notified of an early release in writing by the University.
 A casual/restricted appointment will automatically terminate on the last day of the appointment unless there is an earlier separation or formal extension of the appointment in writing.